 3 The Nicene Creed is concerned with the bodily resurrection of the dead, but not in a setting ever mirrored in the Bible in Isaiah 66:22-24, Daniel 7:7-28, Revelation 19:1-21 or Revelation 20:7-15 (see Ezekiel 39:11-25).

 4 Using Acts 1:11 as if it were a one-off or stand-alone is the foundation for a weak and indefensible doctrine about a Second Coming.
-If Acts 1:11 is part of a string of prophecies about our Lord's return it cannot be interpreted in a way that contradicts the total sum of verses that build a framework and parameters around it.
+If Acts 1:11 is part of a string of prophecies about our Lord's return it cannot be interpreted in a way that contradicts the total sum of verses that build a framework with identifiable parameters around it.
 Just going back to less than three months before the angels uttered the promise of Acts 1:11 we see, very clearly, that Jesus anticipated his Second Coming in the clouds as a future historic event.
-Seventy-two hours before he was crucified Christ uttered these infallible words:-
+Seventy-two hours before he was to be crucified Christ uttered these infallible words:-

 "Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken: